CARE ratings for Indian debt instruments-Jul 8

 CARE A1

-Siddhi Vinayak Polymer Pvt Ltd ST Bk Fac CARE D 29 Suspension
+Mayur Ginning And Pressing Pvt Ltd ST Bk Fac CARE A4 40 Suspension

-Sanghavi Jewels Pvt Ltd ST Bk Fac (Non CARE A4+ 10 Revised from
+Mec Shot Blasting Equipments Pvt Ltd ST Bk Fac CARE A4 65 Reaffirmed

-The Jaipur Central Co-Operative Bank Series A PTCs CARE A4+ (SO) 366.8 Assigned

-Venus Album Co.
-Pvt Ltd ST Bk Fac CARE A4 0.5 Assigned
+Sundaram Bnp Paribas Home Finance Ltd ST Bk Fac CARE A1+ 100 Reaffirmed

 LONG TERM RATINGS: